Today my husband adds another notch on that old belt of life. Which means I once again must don the mantle of butcher, baker and candlestick maker.

 After the balors, vampires, and mind flayers have been butchered it's baking time.

 If you missed the cakes of yester-year here's a quick reminder of why I will never replace Martha Stewart or anyone who's ever properly held a piping bag.

 This madness, this odd tradition of my wallowing in incompetence began years ago with this cake:

 This is such a bad cake it was put on the no fly list - twice.

 The next year, despite all common sense I actually tried with piping bags and everything:

-Last year I went avant garde, post-modern, and other fancy sounding terms that means I meant for it to look like that and you can't prove I didn't.
+Then I went avant garde, post-modern, and other fancy sounding terms that means I meant for it to look like that and you can't prove I didn't.

-Last year I went ambitious on the cake aspect and less so on the covering in frosting approximating something like decorations.
+One year I went ambitious on the cake aspect and less so on the covering in frosting approximating something like decorations.